-HSConnect account or to update their profile.
+Individuals can go to www.hsconnect.pitt.edu to create a new HSConnect account or to update their profile.
 It is important not to create duplicate accounts.
 The HSConnect support team can be reached by calling 412-648-2222.

 All online training is logged and a record of training can be accessed on the HSConnect database by the trainee or School/Department Administrators as needed.
-The on-line applications for animal studies (ARO) includes a display of training records for both CITI and ISER records.
+The online applications for animal studies (ARO) includes a display of training records for CITI.
 The online application for human subjects research (OSIRIS) includes a display of CITI training records.